djndl1/CSNotes/cpp/a_tour_of_std_library.md

 The standard library provides a few facilities to allow programmers to operate at the conceptual level of tasks rather than directly at the lower level of threads and locks:

 - `future` and `promise` for returning a value from a task spawned on a separate thread.
-To deal with an exception transmitted through a future, the caller of get() must be prepared to catch it somewhere.
+To deal with an exception transmitted through a `future`, the caller of `get()` must be prepared to catch it somewhere.

 ```cpp
 void g(future<X>& fx)       // a task: get the result from fx